defold/doc/docs/ru/manuals/bob.md

                                          instead
  -r,--root <arg>                         Build root directory.
 Default is
                                          current directory
-    --resource-cache-local <arg>         Path to local resource cache.
-    --resource-cache-remote <arg>        URL to remote resource cache.
-    --resource-cache-remote-pass <arg>   Password/token to authenticate
+    --resource-cache-local <arg>         Path to local resource cache --resource-cache-remote <arg>        URL to remote resource cache --resource-cache-remote-pass <arg>   Password/token to authenticate
                                          access to the remote resource
-                                         cache.
+                                         cache
     --resource-cache-remote-user <arg>   Username to authenticate access
-                                         to the remote resource cache.
+                                         to the remote resource cache
     --settings <arg>                     Path to a game project settings file.
-More than one occurrance is
-                                         allowed.
 The settings files are
                                          applied left to right.
+More than
+                                         one occurrence is allowed
     --strip-executable                   Strip the dmengine of debug
                                          symbols (when bundling iOS or
                                          Android)
- -tc,--texture-compression <arg>         Use texture compression as
+ -tc,--texture-compression               Use texture compression as
                                          specified in texture profiles -tp,--texture-profiles <arg>            DEPRECATED!
 Use
                                          --texture-compression instead
  -u,--auth <arg>                         User auth token
     --use-async-build-server             DEPRECATED!
 Asynchronous build is
-                                         now the default.
+                                         now the default
     --use-lua-bytecode-delta             Use byte code delta compression
                                          when building for multiple
                                          architectures